SEARCH

 Read More: Do Eggshells Really Give Your Garden a Boost?

 There are claims that eggshells do spectacular things for the garden.
-Some people even put whole eggs in the hole before adding a plant.
-There seems to be assumptions about calcium that make us think: strong, healthy, beneficial for our bones and…plants!
+Some people even put whole eggs in planting holes before adding a plant.

 Related: 7 Misleading Garden Tips You Can Ignore